egovernment/eregistrations/documentation/work-organization.md

 - [Overview of current and future tasks](https://docs.google.com/document/d/1cebUp70ElHAYM4vAoLD9lyHQfpuRfzZDN-MiTgQHiEs/edit)
 Here we should put the date where we expect to deliver the iteration
 - [Log of past and current tasks](https://docs.google.com/document/d/1is0Y_qwDwBMjXcx_DoWzofP5oXF8jgPAwm5YdLHOqy0/edit)
-Here we should put the date work is started, and estimation in working days (rounded to 1 day)
+Here we should put the start date of work, and estimation in working days (rounded to 1 day)

 ### When estimated date is not met